thilinapiy/SRDBS/README.md

 ## Description

     SRDBS is a enterprise class data backup system.
 System can perform a fully automatic backup to several disaster recovery (DR) sites.
-This system requires minimum of there clouds to od its backup process.
+This system requires minimum of there clouds to do its backup process.

 ## Installation